cosmos72/cl-parametric-types/README.md

             T2 second;
         }

+  Note: `DEFSTRUCT` has many options - some say *too* many.
+        At the moment, `(TEMPLATE (DEFSTRUCT ...))` only supports the option :INCLUDE to set the struct superclass.
+	Also, template superclasses are NOT supported yet...

   Finally, `TEMPLATE` can also be used with `DEFCLASS` to declare that a standard-object is parametric, i.e. that the "abstract" source code you provide  will be later instantiated on "concrete" types.
 For example,